potato-tf/PopExtensionsPlus/README.md

 - use the `popext_customattr` bot tag, with two additional arguments for the attribute and value
 - example: `popext_customattr|wet immunity|1`, bot will be immune to jar effects.
 Currently, this will only apply to the bots primary active weapon.

-### IMPORTANT!
-Due to current limitations with VScript, you must copy/paste all of your bot tags from every bot into a script file with the same name as your mission suffixed with "_tags" (e.g. "mvm_bigrock_vscript_tags.nut").
-The script will look for this file when spawning bots to check for relevant tags.
-An example _tags file has been provided for bigrock

 # Tank Additions

 Pop Extensions Plus expands upon the tank additions added in the original Pop Extensions.
 When you call PopExt.AddTankName, the second argument is a table where you set the values for the available properties below.
 Please see the bigrock pop and [popext bigrock pop](https://github.com/rafradek/VScript-Popfile-Extensions/blob/main/scripts/population/mvm_bigrock_vscript.pop#L136) for usage.

 Available Properties: